anishbnair/Time-Capsule/README.md

 * The feeling is more fun and pop culture

-## Time Capsule – Future Release Plan
+## Time Capsule – Future Releases Plan

 Admin Functionality
 * Continue to build and maintain the historical database